djagerif/comfort2mqtt/DOCS.md

-# Home Assistant Community Add-on: Comfort2MQTT (Sample Text)
+# Home Assistant Add-on: Comfort to MQTT (Sample Text)

-[AppDaemon][appdaemon] is a loosely coupled, multithreaded, sandboxed Python execution environment for writing automation apps for Home Assistant home automation software.
-It also provides a configurable dashboard (HADashboard) suitable for wall mounted tablets.
+[Comfort to MQTT] is a MQTT bridge between Cytech Comfort II Ultra Alarm Panels and Home Assistant Mosquito Broker.
+It provides the ability to configure sensors to monitor most of the variables available on the Comfort II Ultra alarm system.

 ## Installation